ssokyfar/Adaptive-Threshold-of-Canny/README.md

 # Adaptive-Threshold-of-Canny
-Three method to generate the adaptive threshold of canny algorithm: 1.OTSU; 2.By compute gradient histogram; 3.By compute the Maximum gradient variance.
-And the "3"method is the best.
+Three method to generate the adaptive threshold of canny algorithm:<br> Method 1.OTSU<br>
+Method 2.By compute gradient histogram<br>
+Method 3.By compute the Maximum gradient variance.
+And the "3"method is the best<br>

 ## Build Environment
->>VS2015,OpenCV3.4.1

-## The result of three method on diffent images
-### 1.用OTSU算法获得自适应阈值（效果并不好）
->>输入图像：“iphone_1.png”<br>
+>VS2015,OpenCV3.4.1

+## Image Folder
+>The image we used to test code is in "input image" folder<br>
+>The three kind of result correspondence to each "input image" is in "result image" folder<br>